johnnymetz/johnny-metz-blog/content/posts/django-time-based-lookups-performance.md

   and timestamp<'2026-01-06 00:00:00+00:00';
 ```

-This turns the query into an index only scan and dropped runtime from 30 seconds to under 1 second.
+This turns the query into an index only scan and dropped runtime from 30 seconds to less than 1 second.

 A few important details:

 - **Timezone awareness**: If your project has `USE_TZ=True`, your boundary values must be timezone-aware or Django will warn.
-- **Avoid `__range`**: Django's [`range`](https://docs.djangoproject.com/en/6.0/ref/models/querysets/#range) lookup is inclusive on both ends, which can cause subtle boundary bugs.
+- **Avoid `__range`**: Django's [`range`](https://docs.djangoproject.com/en/6.0/ref/models/querysets/#range) lookup is inclusive on both ends, which can cause boundary bugs.

 The same issue shows up with aggregates.
 This query took 40 seconds: